doga/jsonapi_for_rails/README.md

 ```

 ### Overriding an API end-point
-The `bin/rails routes` command will show you the end-points that *jsonapi_for_rails* defines.
+The `bin/rails routes` shell command shows you the end-points that *jsonapi_for_rails* defines.
 In order to change the behaviour of an action, you can define an action with the same name inside an API controller. *jsonapi_for_rails* provides utility methods and instance variables that can help you.

 ```ruby
 # app/controllers/articles_controller.rb